gwuhaolin/chrome-render/README.md

     });
 });
 ```
-A `chromeRender` instance can call `render` multi-times and concurrent for high frequency use case.
+> A `chromeRender` instance can call `render` multi-times and concurrent for high frequency use case.
+> `chromeRender` will manage a tabs pool to `render` multi-pages concurrent.

 3. After you don't need chromeRender anymore, you should call `await chromeRender.destroyRender()` to kill chrome add release all resource.